-Stormwater quality control requirements shall be in accordance with Sections 9.0520, 9.0521, and the Stormwater Management Manual.
+Stormwater quality control requirements shall be in accordance with Sections 9.0520, 9.0521, and the Water Quality Manual.

-A5.300 - WATER FACILITIES
+A5.300 - Water Facilities

-- A. Water distribution systems shall be designed to meet State Water Administrative Rules, and the guidelines of the current adopted Water System Master Plan. - B. Except as authorized by Subsection (C), an applicant for a development permit shall provide for installation of water distribution and fire protection facilities necessary to directly serve the proposed development.
+- A. Water distribution systems shall be designed to meet State Water Administrative Rules, and the guidelines of the Water System Master Plan, May, 1986, and its updates. - B. Except as authorized by Subsection (C), an applicant for a development permit shall provide for installation of water distribution and fire protection facilities necessary to directly serve the proposed development.
 Required water system demands shall be met by maintaining the minimum operating pressures required by the City.
-For low density residential areas, the minimum static pressure shall be 35 psi (pounds per square inch) and the minimum fire flow shall be 1,000 gpm (gallons per minute).
+For single family residential areas, the minimum static pressure shall be 35 psi (pounds per square inch) and the minimum fire flow shall be 1,000 gpm (gallons per minute).
 The facilities shall be connected to an approved existing water system.
 All water lines shall be located within the public right-of-way or as directed by the City Engineer.
-The applicant must demonstrate that adequate facilities are available to properly serve the development. - С. An applicant for a development permit to construct a single detached dwelling unit (with or without an accessory dwelling unit) or duplex on an existing lot of record, when the property is more than 300 feet from a public water main, may construct an on-site private well for water service until a public water main is available to serve the site.
+The applicant must demonstrate that adequate facilities are available to properly serve the development. - C. An applicant for a development permit to construct a single-family dwelling unit on an existing lot of record, when the property is more than 300 feet from a public water main, may construct an onsite private well for water service until a public water main is available to serve the site.
 Such development shall be exempt from the fire protection facilities requirement when the property is more than 600 feet from a public water main.
-When a water line is greater than 300 feet but less than 600 feet from the lot, the property owner shall pay for the cost of a fire hydrant and its installation at the terminus of the existing water line prior to issuance of a development permit if a hydrant is needed.
+When a water line is between 301 feet and 600 feet from the lot, the property owner shall pay for the cost of a fire hydrant and its installation at the terminus of the existing water line prior to issuance of a development permit if a hydrant is needed.
 The construction of the private well shall meet State of Oregon well standards.
 Upon construction of a public water main to a lot which abuts a property that is served by a well, the owner will be required to connect to the water system within 12 months from the date the new water main is extended to the abutting lot.
 Connection to the private well shall be severed upon connection to the public water system unless the property owner installs a City approved backflow prevention device on the public water system.
 The property owner shall pay the property's fair share of the public water system along the lot's street frontage or through the property in order to provide for the logical continuation of the water system.
-Prior to the issuance of a development permit, the property owners shall sign an agreement to pay the appropriate share of the waterline construction costs at the time it is constructed. - D. Connections to public water systems shall be made in accordance with Chapter 5 of the Gresham Revised Code. - E. Water distribution systems shall be in conformance with the Public Works Standards. - F. When water availability or topographic constraints prohibit installation of public water mains within public rights-of-way (i.e. streets), the public water main shall be placed in a public easement.
-Except with the consent of the Engineer, the easement shall be placed on a single property, so as to minimize the disruption of adjacent properties.
-The easement must comply with Section A5.005.
+Prior to the issuance of a development permit, the property owners shall sign an agreement to pay the appropriate share of the waterline construction costs at the time it is constructed. - D. Connections to public water systems shall be made in accordance with Chapter 5 of the City of Gresham Code. - E. Water distribution systems shall be in conformance with the "City of Gresham Public Works Standards."

-A5.302 SYSTEM DESIGN
+A5.302 System Design